A Rollback in the History of Communication-Induced Checkpointing: Introduction

 For many years, the HMNR protocol~\cite{Helary2000} implemented the strongest index-based checkpoint-inducing condition.
 This protocol has also been called Fully Informed (FI)~\cite{Tsai2005}, because it propagates detailed information about the causal past of the processes.
 Eventually, the literature began to show efforts to produce further optimized versions of FI.
 The Lazy-FI~\cite{Tsai2007-lazy} approach applies the lazy strategy~\cite{Vieira2001a} to increment logical clocks of FI.
 The Fully Informed aNd Efficient (FINE) protocol~\cite{Luo2008, Luo2009} is based on a checkpoint condition stronger than the one defined for FI but using the same control information maintained by FI.
 A lazy version of this protocol, called Lazy-FINE was also proposed~\cite{Luo2011}.
 The S-FI~\cite{simon2013scalable} protocol aims to take the same number of forced checkpoints as FI, but employing a reduced amount of information per message exchanged, an improvement that makes the protocol more scalable.
 The DCFI~\cite{simon2013delayed} delays non-forced checkpoints in order to reduce the total number of checkpoints in the system.

 The contributions of the paper are three.
-Firstly, it reviews the FI~\cite{Helary2000} and Lazy-FI~\cite{Tsai2007-lazy} checkpointing protocols to single out the similaries in logical structure of the conditions used by them to trigger forced checkpoints.
-Secondly, it proves a theorem that shows that checkpoint-inducing condition of FI cannot be strengthened without respecting the timestamping rules that guarantee the absence of useless checkpoints.
-Thirdly, it shows that FINE~\cite{Luo2009} and Lazy-FINE~\cite{Luo2011} fail the test established by the theorem, thus causing a rollback in the history of communication-induced checkpointing protocols: FI and Lazy-FI are back as the most efficient protocols of this family of index-based checkpointing protocols.
+Firstly, it reviews the FI~\cite{Helary2000} and Lazy-FI~\cite{Tsai2007-lazy} checkpointing protocols to single out the similarities in logical structure of the conditions used by them to trigger forced checkpoints.
+Secondly, it proves a theorem that shows that the checkpoint-inducing condition of FI cannot be strengthened without respecting the timestamping rules that guarantee the absence of useless checkpoints.
+Thirdly, it shows that FINE~\cite{Luo2009} and Lazy-FINE~\cite{Luo2011} fail the test established by the theorem and, as a consequence, that both algorithms do not guarantee the absence of useless checkpoints.
+These findings cause a rollback in the history of communication-induced checkpointing protocols: FI and Lazy-FI are back as the most efficient protocols of this family of index-based checkpointing protocols.

 The rest of the paper is structured as follows.
 Section~\ref{sec:fundamental} presents fundamental concepts.
 Section~\ref{sec:index} addresses index-based checkpointing, describing FI~\cite{Helary2000} and Lazy-FI~\cite{Tsai2007-lazy}.
 Section~\ref{sec:attempts} presents FINE~\cite{Luo2009} and Lazy-FINE~\cite{Luo2011}, the theorem about the correctness of FI optimizations, and the checkpoint scenarios that show that these protocols may lead to useless checkpoints.
 Finally, Section~\ref{sec:conclusion} concludes the paper.